Natasha-kush/Resourses/README.md

 # Notes
-This repository includes notes and booka on DSA and Java, and many more to come.
+This repository includes resources, notes and books on DSA and Java, and many more to come.